thxCode/test-images/windows/win-gmsa/README.md

 # gMSA

+A Windows image for [gMSA testing](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa/):

+- Listen on `80`
-- Verify your gMSA account when accessing the root
+- Verify the gMSA account when accessing the root path
+- Base on Windows core server

 ## Building